-As diligent pet parents the health of our dog and cat companions can weigh heavily on our minds, and if you’ve noticed that your pal with paws has started to sport a fuller frame National Pet Obesity Awareness Day (October 7th in 2015) is the day to ‘get the skinny’ on ways to help your furry friend go from flab to fit.
+As diligent pet parents, the health of our dogs can weigh heavily on our minds.
+If you’ve noticed that your pal with paws has started to sport a fuller frame, National Pet Obesity Awareness Day is designed to ‘get the skinny’ on ways to help your furry friend go from flab to fit.

 - the daily caloric needs for indoor dogs and cats.

 - a downloadable daily feeding and exercise log.

 - how to determine if your pet is overweight (Are their ribs difficult to detect beneath their fat?
 Is Mitten’s or Spot’s stomach sagging?
 Is your purring pal or barking buddy’s back broad and flat?)

 - the calorie count of those tasty treats.